Reactions ranged from disbelief to anger on Tuesday as residents learned that North Adams Regional Hospital would be closing on Friday.

 "I think it's horrible," said John McCormick.
 "All I keep saying is, ‘What are people going to do?' "

 He added that numerous people, including himself, have donated money and time to the hospital.

 "It was a community hospital," he said.
 "My mother had surgery there. ...
 It would have been a nightmare for me to have to drive her to Pittsfield to do all of the hospital visits she had to do."

 "I just moved here a year ago, but I have used the hospital a few times," said his sister, Mary Cote.
 "When I do have to have a test, I don't have a car and I don't know where anything is."

 Mary Foley was surprised to learn the closing included Northern Berkshire Family Medicine, which is her primary doctor.

 "Where am I going to go?" she asked.
 "Where is anyone going to go?"

 A breaking news post on The Berkshire Eagle's Facebook page drew numerous comments from users.
-Many expressed concern over the distance from North Adams to the nearest medical centers and said they hoped another entity would step up to prevent the closing.

 "What a huge blow in many ways to Northern Berkshire County," one woman posted.
 "Very sad for employees and people living out in the community that utilize the hospital and practices, especially for emergencies."